ibm-cloud-docs/transit-gateway/helpful-tips.md

 * All of your IBM Cloud classic infrastructure networks across [MZRs](/docs/overview?topic=overview-locations#mzr-table) are accessible through this connection, regardless of the location of the transit gateway or the routing type specified.

-* Classic infrastructure resources located in these [SZRs](/docs/transit-gateway?topic=transit-gateway-tg-locations#szr-table) connect through a transit gateway to VPC resources.
+* Classic infrastructure resources located in these [data centers](/docs/transit-gateway?topic=transit-gateway-tg-locations#szr-table) connect through a transit gateway to VPC resources.

 * When classic infrastructure is connected to a transit gateway, it also includes any "Classic Access VPCs" attached to the account, because the subnets for these VPCs are associated with the classic infrastructure VRF.
 This is the only way to connect a transit gateway to a Classic Access VPC: by connecting the entire classic infrastructure to the transit gateway (instead of the specific Classic Access VPCs).